jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-It might have been a one-liner for readability reasons, so perhaps we keep it in that style.
+It might have been a one-liner for readability reasons, so perhaps we keep it on one line.

 Spaces and Braces